Roberto919/deeplearning_animals/README.md

+## Actumlogos - Deep Learning: final project

+### Objective

-## This repository was created to collaborate in the development of a deep learning neural network to classify 8 different types of animals
+This repository was created to collaborate in the development of a deep learning neural network to classify 8 different types of animals